Why I’m not that worried about microplastics (yet)

 So what?

 Alright, scary stuff.
-But before we freak out, Let’s remember that just because microplastics are found in our bodies doesn’t mean that they’re going to kill us.
+But before we freak out too much, let’s remember that just because microplastics are in our bodies doesn’t mean that they’re going to kill us.

 The next question we have to answer is: